 When sitting down with your headhunter or recruiter, not only should you come prepared to articulate your story, it also immensely helps if you can arrive with some knowledge about the headhunter’s background.

 If you can find out information like the headhunter’s professional history, what their client list is like and how long he or she has been in the profession prior to your meeting and communicate this knowledge in some form during it, it will go a long way to showing that you’re seeking a real relationship with the headhunter.

 Also, keep in mind the long-term aspect of finding a new career opportunity.

-    Clients can be a very fickle bunch and sometimes the positions that the headhunter was looking to line you up with fall away.
+Clients can be a very fickle bunch and sometimes the jobs that the headhunter was looking to line you up with fall away.